bax082024/APIHttpTool/README.md

 - [JSONPlaceholder](https://jsonplaceholder.typicode.com/) - Free fake API for testing.
 - [Reqres](https://reqres.in/) - Dummy API for testing POST, PUT, and DELETE requests.

+---

+## Creator

+Created by **Bax**!
+This is a educational tool, designed to help users learn about API HTTP requests.